90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Garnet

-31. Who played the iconic roles of Jack and Rose in the 1997 film “Titanic”?
+31. Question: Who played the iconic roles of Jack and Rose in the 1997 film “Titanic”?

 Answer: Leonardo DiCaprio and Kate Winslet

-32. Which power couple is often referred to as “Brangelina”?
+32. Question: Which power couple is often referred to as “Brangelina”?

 Answer: Brad Pitt and Angelina Jolie